• Home

 The test itself

-There are four stages of Hepatitis C – F1, F2, F3.
-F4.
-If untreated, the virus will progress to cirrhosis of the liver and finally liver failure, which is what happened to my brother.
+There are four stages of Hepatitis C – F1, F2, F3, and F4.
+If untreated, the virus will progress to cirrhosis of the liver and finally, liver failure, which is what happened to my brother.
 One day he started vomiting blood and a week later he died.

-If you are diagnosed with the disease it’s important to avoid drinking alcohol because it can cause cirrhosis of the liver.
+If you are diagnosed with the disease it’s important to avoid drinking alcohol because it can exacerbate cirrhosis of the liver.

-Many members of the entertainment community like Naomi Judd have been diagnosed with Hep C and treated but so far, there have been few champions for the cause.
+Some members of the entertainment community like Naomi Judd were diagnosed with Hep C and were upfront about it, but so far, there have been few champions for the cause.

 The Good News

 Hepatitis C can now be cured easily with treatment if it is diagnosed in time.
-You will feel much better afterward.
+So don’t wait until it’s too late.

-Please, do yourself a favor and insist on being tested.
-Because May 19th is Hepatitis C testing day, why not make May the month you get tested?
-Look for health fairs in your area that offer the test.
+Do yourself a favor and insist on being tested.
+As May 19th is Hepatitis C testing day, why not make May the month you have the test?

 For more information, please visit KnowAboutHepC.com